max-scw/yolov7/README.md

 ### Miscellaneous
 The folder [VisualizationTools](./VisualizationTools) inhabits two scripts that were used to generate a video of the augmented images.
 It is hardly relevant for any project unless you want to get a better gasp of your data.

-When working with a small dataset, it is sometimes advisable to augment even the validations data.
+When working with a small dataset, it is sometimes advisable to augment even the validation data.
 However, this should not happen at runtime in a dynamic way as it would obfuscate the metrics.
 So you may want to augment the validation data once in advance.
 Use the script [augment_validation_set.py](./augment_validation_set.py) for this.